 1. Provide movement.

 This is the number one thing that helps my son.
 He can’t sit still for 3 hours.
 Really, what child should?
 But he cannot.
 In classes with movement and interaction, a change of pace, and fun, engaging activities, he thrives.
-In classes where he is expected to sit still in his chair and complete worksheet after worksheet, he shuts off.
-The work doesn’t get done, the teacher gets mad, he gets frustrated, and it all goes downhill from there.
+In classes where he has to sit still in his chair and complete worksheet after worksheet, he shuts off.
+He doesn’t get the work done, the teacher gets mad, he gets frustrated, and it all goes downhill from there.

 2. Praise your students.

 A lot of schools have student awards, and I believe in awarding responsible behavior.
 However, a lot of students with ADHD will never win no matter how hard they are trying, because by nature, they are impulsive, slow to start, slow to finish, and it just seems like they aren’t following the rules.
-It may not always look like it, but they are trying, and to never get recognized for their efforts, even if those efforts don’t look like everyone else’s, is hard.
+It may not always look like it, but they are trying.
+When no one recognizes those efforts, even if those efforts don’t look like everyone else’s, that can be really hard.

 3. Provide choice.